netama/salto/packages/zzzendesk-adapter/README.md

-# PLACEHOLDER adapter
+# zzzendesk adapter

-PLACEHOLDER adapter for salto.io
+zzzendesk adapter for salto.io

 TODO add details about the adapter